-- Self-isolate if you are unwell.
-If you have symptoms or get a positive LFD result, you should self-isolate immediately and report your test result to email@example.com.
+- You can self-isolate if you are unwell, although this is not required.
+If you have symptoms or get a positive LFD result, you can self-isolate and report your test result to email@example.com.
 This helps the College know who is self-isolating so that staff can avoid those areas.

 - Wash your hands regularly with soap or sanitiser.

 - Be considerate of other people’s space.
 We ask that all students and staff be aware of space in enclosed and crowded spaces where they may come into contact with people they don’t usually meet.

 - Ventilate.
 Wherever possible, open windows and doors to ensure adequate ventilation.

 Do you think you might have symptoms of COVID-19?
 Symptoms are: